Greywater Action- For a Sustainable Water Culture

 As of 2011, The Ecology Center in Berkeley is the fiscal sponsor of Greywater Action.

 In 1999 we named ourselves the "Guerrilla Greywater Girls" as a tongue-in-cheek response to a draconian California plumbing code that discouraged the simple, low-tech greywater systems we promote.
 A few years later we changed our name to the "Greywater Guerrillas", to reflect the multi-gendered composition of our collaborators.
 As we worked more closely with government agencies and regulators, and began collaborating with A Single Drop in countries where “guerrillas” has violent implications, we searched for a name that would represent our goals and strategies to a diverse and international audience.
 In 2009, we chose a new name— Greywater Action- For a Sustainable Water Culture—for our appropriate technology education projects.
-We're also developing an umbrella group that connects the art, appropriate technologies, theater and cultural transformation around water.

 Laura is a founding member of Greywater Action and has spent a decade exploring low-tech, urban sustainable water solutions.
 She has a BA in Environmental Science, a teaching credential and a masters in education from New College of CA. She is a co-editor of the anthology Dam Nation: Dispatches from the Water Underground.
 Laura leads classes and workshops on urban ecological sanitation technologies of rainwater harvesting, greywater reuse and composting toilets.
 Laura also works with the Greywater Alliance to help remove institutional barriers to sustainable water use.